Let’s take a look at

 Fios TV Market Research and Audience Measurement

-If you do not want personal information shared for audience measurement and market research purposes, you can opt out for all devices you use for Fios TV using your Fios TV Account Settings on the Fios TV Website or in the Fios TV apps (in settings under “Audience Measurement”).You can also make choices on individual devices.
-On Apple mobile devices, you can only participate if you opt in using the pop up notice within the Fios TV apps and you can change your choice using your Apple device settings.
+If you do not want personal information disclosed for audience measurement and market research purposes, you can opt out for all devices you use for Fios TV using your Fios TV Account Settings on the Fios TV Website or in the Fios TV apps (in settings under “Audience Measurement”).You can also make choices on individual devices.
+On Apple mobile devices, you can only participate if you opt in using the pop up notice in the Fios TV apps and you can change your choice using Apple device settings.
 On Android mobile devices, you can opt out by using your device setting to “Opt out of Ads Personalization”.
 On Amazon Fire devices, you can opt out using the “Interest-based Ads” setting.

 You have other choices available to you.

-The operating system on your mobile device collects device location information and shares it with apps you have permitted to have this information, including some Verizon apps.
+The operating system on your mobile device collects device location information and discloses it to apps you have permitted to have this information, including some Verizon apps.
 You can toggle the setting to “off” using the settings menu on your device.
 You can also use the settings menu to toggle location information to “off” for specific apps, but you may need to enable it for navigation or other location features to work in those apps.You can rename your router to include “_nomap” or “_optout” if you don’t want us to use the location of your Wi-Fi router access point to improve the accuracy of our services or apps.
 For example, change “Myrouter” to “Myrouter_nomap”.

 -